TFGR-321/TFGR_Global_Analysis/Multi-GNSS Validation/README.md

 Phase 44 is a major step toward establishing TFGR as a viable alternative to GR in the timing domain, with potential implications for cosmology, spacecraft navigation, and unification physics.

+## License

+MIT License.

+All analysis scripts are free to use and modify.